pierrepaleo/sift_pyocl/doc/source/sift.rst

 Descriptor computation
 ......................

 A histogram of orientations is built around every keypoint.
 The neighborhood is divided into 4 regions of 4 subregions of 4x4 pixels.
 In every subregion, a 8-bin histogram is computed ; then, all the histograms are concatenated in a 128-values descriptor.
 The histogram is weighted by the gradient magnitudes and the current scale factor, so that the descriptor is robust to rotation, illumination, translation and scaling.
+Here again, there are several files adapted to different platforms.

 Image matching and alignment